FiloSottile/draft-irtf-cfrg-concrete-hybrid-kems/draft-irtf-cfrg-concrete-hybrid-kems.md

 {{HYBRID-KEMS}}.

-Group elements are elliptic curve points, represented as byte strings in the compressed representation defined by the Elliptic-Curve-Point-to-Octet-String function in {{SEC1}}.
+Group elements are elliptic curve points, represented as byte strings in the uncompressed representation defined by the Elliptic-Curve-Point-to-Octet-String function in {{SEC1}}.

 The Nominal Group algorithms are the same for both groups: